mobizt/FirebaseClient/README.md

 This type of authentication is used when privilege (admin rights) access is needed.

-The parameters for [ServiceAuth](examples/App/AppInitialization/ServiceAuth/ServiceAuth.ino) provider class are the following which most of the parameters can be taken from service account credentials.
+The [ServiceAuth](examples/App/AppInitialization/ServiceAuth/ServiceAuth.ino) class parameters are included the following.

 ```cpp
 ServiceAuth::ServiceAuth(<TimeStatusCallback>, <api_key>, <client_email>, <project_id>, <private_key>, <expire>)
 ```

-`<TimeStatusCallback>` The time status callback that provide the UNIX timestamp value used for JWT token signing.
+`<TimeStatusCallback>` The time status callback that provides the UNIX timestamp used to set the issue time and expiration time in the JWT token payload.

 `<client_email>` The service account client Email.